larisayyen/iworkout/README.md

 For more details,please check notebooks/Pose_classification_(basic).ipynb

--> Step 2: Build up ML model
+# Classfication - Build up ML model

 Combine the power of Mediapipe,OpenCV and Scikit-Learn.
 A simple RandomForest Classifier can output high accuracy of prediction.